sevenval/php-ext-css/README.md

 public CSS3Processor::setNotifier(int $type, callable $callback) : bool
 ```

-* Registers a callback for the given token `$type` that will be called
+* Registers a callback for the given token `$type` that will be called during tokenisation.
-  during tokenisation.
-The callback gets an info array of the current
-  token and context.
+  The callback gets an info array of the current token and context.
 * All return values from the callback are discarded.
-* The parameter `$type` can be set to any of the `extcss3` Type Constants
+* The parameter `$type` can be set to any of the `php-ext-css` Type Constants listed
-  listed below.
+  below.
-* If a Modifier is registered for the same token type, the Notifier is
+* If a Modifier is registered for the same token type, the Notifier is allways called
-  allways called bevore the Modifier.
+  bevore the Modifier.
 * Multiple notifier callbacks per token type are possible.
 * Returns `true` on success.
 * Throws exceptions on errors.